psmyth94/biosets/README.md

    ```

 3. **Utilize Metadata for Analysis**: The loaded dataset allows you to access and use
-metadata easily in downstream analyses.
-For example, you can handle abundance data
+metadata in downstream analyses.
+For example, you can handle abundance data differently
-differently based on its type:
+based on its type:

    ```python
    from biosets.features import Abundance